-THE PERENNIAL FAVORITE DESTINATION FOR THE YACHTING CROWD, THE CÔTE D’AZUR IS THE QUINTESSENTIAL SUMMER PLAYGROUND FOR SUPERYACHTS
+THE PERENNIAL FAVORITE DESTINATION FOR THE YACHTING CROWD, THE CÔTE D’AZUR IS THE QUINTESSENTIAL SUMMER PLAYGROUND FOR French Riviera Superyacht Charters

+French Riviera yacht charters are extremely popular and considered the best-loved cruising grounds in the world.
 The chic coastline of the Côte d’Azur has been luring visitors for centuries, but it was not until the 1950s that it became populated with yachts.
-The best-loved cruising ground in the world, it is particularly busy between July and August as the yachting crowd flocks to the Med’s most celebrated spots that lie between St. Tropez and Monaco.
-From sweeping bays with pine-fringed beaches backed with Belle Époque villas to fishing villages that harbor some of the most glamorous nightclubs in the world, this perennial favorite delivers again and again.
+The coastline is particularly busy between July and August as the yachting crowd flocks to the Med’s most celebrated spots.
+Lying between St. Tropez and Monaco are sweeping bays with pine-fringed beaches backed with Belle Époque villas.
+There are also fishing villages that harbor some of the most glamorous nightclubs in the world.
+This perennial favorite amongst superyacht charter guests and owners alike delivers again and again.

 ST. TROPEZ TO PAMPELONNE BAY (6 NAUTICAL MILES)

 Step on board your luxury yacht in the elegant port of St. Tropez and spend the day acclimatizing to life on board.
 Take a dip in Pampelonne Bay, followed by lunch at the legendary Le Club 55 or the ever-popular Bagatelle Beach.
 Head back to town for a top up at the Maison Blanche Champagne Bar before dinner in the stunning La Vague d’Or.
 Finish off the day with cabaret at L’Opera Saint-Tropez or Brasserie des Arts.
 If cabaret isn’t your thing then the famous Les Caves du Roy is a fabulous A-list haunt where you can trip your dancing shoes until the early hours.